TheCloudMage/terraform-aws-s3-module/README.md

 <br>

 This variable is used to pass the desired permissions of the bucket at the time of provisioning the bucket.
-The default value is set to private but can be changed by providing a valid permission keyword in the s3_bucket_acl variable.
+The default value is set to private but can be changed by providing a valid permission keyword as the value for the s3_bucket_acl variable.
+Valid values for this variable are as follows:

+* __private__ - Owner gets FULL_CONTROL.
+No one else has access rights (default).
+* __public-read__ - Owner gets FULL_CONTROL.
+The AllUsers group gets READ access.
+* __public-read-write__ - Owner gets FULL_CONTROL.
+The AllUsers group gets READ and WRITE access.
+Not generally recommended.
+* __aws-exec-read__ - Owner gets FULL_CONTROL.
+EC2 gets READ access to GET an AMI bundle from Amazon S3.
+* __authenticated-read__ - Owner gets FULL_CONTROL.
+The AuthenticatedUsers group gets READ access.
+* __bucket-owner-read__ - Object owner gets FULL_CONTROL.
+Bucket owner gets READ access.
+* __bucket-owner-full-control__ - Both the object owner and the bucket owner get FULL_CONTROL over the object.
+* __log-delivery-write__ - The LogDelivery group gets WRITE and READ_ACP permissions on the bucket.

 <br><br>